How Logicalis is tackling customer confusion and vendor influence

-IT vendors often influence system integrators' and resellers' go-to-market through their partner programs, but Logicalis is attempting to realign the goals of those partnerships.
+IT vendors often influence system integrators' and resellers' go-to-market through their partner programs, but Logicalis Australia is attempting to realign the goals of those partnerships.

 The system integrator and MSP is encouraging vendors to qualify for a three-tier program that qualifies vendors' suitability to meet customers’ needs, and provides vendors with a formal framework to work more strategically with Logicalis.